databricks/databricks-sdk-py/docs/dbdataclasses/jobs.rst

 .. py:class:: JobsHealthMetric

    Specifies the health metric that is being evaluated for a particular health rule.
    * `RUN_DURATION_SECONDS`: Expected total time for a run in seconds. * `STREAMING_BACKLOG_BYTES`: An estimate of the maximum bytes of data waiting to be consumed across all streams.
-This metric is in Private Preview. * `STREAMING_BACKLOG_RECORDS`: An estimate of the maximum offset lag across all streams.
-This metric is in Private Preview. * `STREAMING_BACKLOG_SECONDS`: An estimate of the maximum consumer delay across all streams.
-This metric is in Private Preview. * `STREAMING_BACKLOG_FILES`: An estimate of the maximum number of outstanding files across all streams.
-This metric is in Private Preview.
+This metric is in Public Preview. * `STREAMING_BACKLOG_RECORDS`: An estimate of the maximum offset lag across all streams.
+This metric is in Public Preview. * `STREAMING_BACKLOG_SECONDS`: An estimate of the maximum consumer delay across all streams.
+This metric is in Public Preview. * `STREAMING_BACKLOG_FILES`: An estimate of the maximum number of outstanding files across all streams.
+This metric is in Public Preview.

    .. py:attribute:: RUN_DURATION_SECONDS
       :value: "RUN_DURATION_SECONDS"